Former top Chinese Communist official jailed for life for bribery - Journal du Cameroun

 As the youngest Politburo member, Sun was even seen in some quarters as a potential successor to Xi.

-The court said the defendant has been given a “lenient” sentence in light of his willingness to cooperate with the investigation.
+The court said the defendant had been given a “lenient” sentence in light of his willingness to cooperate with the investigation.

 In addition to his prison term, Sun’s “stolen property has already all been confiscated,” the statement said.